 The formulation of the discrete beam (type 6) assumes that the beam is of zero length and requires no orientation node.
 A small distance between the nodes joined by the beam is permitted.
 The local coordinate system which determines (r,s,t) is given by the coordinate ID, in the cross sectional input where the global system is the default.
-The local coordinate system axes rotate with the average of the rotations of the two nodes that define the beam.
+The local coordinate system axes can rotate with either node of the beam or an average rotation of both nodes (see the beam section definition).

 If different behavior in tension and compression is desired in the calculation of the force resultants, the load curve(s) must be defined in the negative quadrant starting with the most negative displacement then increasing monotonically to the most positive.
 If the load curve behaves similarly in tension and compression, define only the positive quadrant.
 Whenever displacement values fall outside of the defined range, the resultant forces will be extrapolated.
-Figure 3.19 depicts a typical load curve for a force resultant.
+Figure 3.21 depicts a typical load curve for a force resultant.
 Load curves used for determining the damping forces and moment resultants always act identically in tension and compression, since only the positive quadrant values are considered, i.e., start the load curve at the origin [0,0].

-Figure 3.19.
+Figure 3.21.
 The resultant forces and moments are determined by a table lookup.
 If the origin of the load curve is at [0,0] as in (b.) and tension and compression responses are symmetric.